That Great 70s Slide Night!

 I know.
 I took part in it three times.

-People from around the neighbourhood arrived at night at our house to see a screen set up in our living room.
-To get the height right for the projector’s lens, the machine had to sit on top of a coffee table, and a few select books.
+People from around the neighbourhood arrived at night to see a screen set up in our living room.
+The machine had to sit on top of a coffee table and a few select books to get the height right for the projector’s lens.

-“Next slide boy,” my dad said with a nod.
-I pressed the red button on the machine and it clicked.
-Our living room went dark.
-There was a clackety-clack and then the screen lit up with a new image.
+“Next slide, boy,” my dad said with a nod.
+I pressed the red button on the machine, and it clicked.
+Our living room went dark momentarily.
+There was a clackety-clack, and then the screen lit up with a new image.

 A great show was when no one had to tip their head over to see a picture.
-A perfect night was one when Dad nodded and simply said, “Thanks, boy.”
+A perfect night was when Dad nodded and said, “Thanks, boy.”

 I’m the eldest child in my family and was allowed to stay up long after my siblings went to bed.
 There was a limit to that freedom though.
 My job was over when the show was done.
 After-dinner-mints would come out and I’d be ushered down the hallway before the box was opened.